julianchurchill/text-adventure-js/README.md

   - Invisible items should not be visible in a location
   - Invisible exits are not shown

+- BUG - Jakefile 'file' task for app_bootstrap_bundle does not trigger when files change in the www/js directory, this means model.json can change and the app does not update!
+  - FIX - Jakefile needed to use FileLists to get a list of all files in teh directory - a directory name by itself does not mean the files within it will be prequisites
 - Shortened cuke failure backtrace by changing runJake.sh to pipe jake output through a script which uses awk to filter excess backtrace lines.
 - Python script to convert from 'Android/Java' TTA model to JSON
 - Browserify of cucumber_bootstrap.js failed giving a zero-size bundle file because view.js include jquery which browserify cannot handle.
 Remove use of jquery in view, use DOM API.